An Overview of the Science Fiction Sub-Genres

 Soft Science Fiction

-Soft Science Fiction is the reverse of Hard Science Fiction: it is more about the characters than the science and technology.
+Soft science fiction is the reverse of hard science fiction: it is more about the characters than the science and technology.
 It focuses on how the science or technology affects the characters and their society as opposed to how the technology works.
-Soft Science Fiction is rooted in the “soft” sciences (anthropology, psychology, and sociology).
+Soft science fiction is rooted in the “soft” sciences (anthropology, psychology, and sociology).

 Space Opera